pharmbio/cage2_automation/README.md

 For support, feel free to contact stefanmaak@freenet.de

 ## Authors and acknowledgment
+Maintained by Stefan Maak(Uppsala University).

+Contributors:

-Maintained by Stefan Maak(Uppsala University) and Mark Dörr of the working group of Prof. Bornscheuer in Uni Greifswald.
+- Mark Dörr of the working group of Prof. Bornscheuer in Uni Greifswald
+- Djura Smith of durch escience center

 ## License
 MIT Licence.